 “You know, a little strike here, a little strike there, a couple of fields that had no people in it,” he continued.
 “All that said to [Osama bin Laden] is, ‘I’ve got a sucker on my hands.
 I can hit this guy and who knows.
 I might not get anything.’”

-Over the years, Giuliani has repeatedly criticized Bill Clinton in particular for failing to stop Al Qaeda, rather than focusing his ire on, say, the guy who was president during the eight months leading up to the attack, or the entire U.S. intelligence community.
+Over the years, Giuliani has repeatedly criticized Bill Clinton in particular for failing to stop Al Qaeda, rather than focusing his ire on, say, the guy who was president during the eight months leading up to the attacks, or the entire U.S. intelligence community.
 This seems a tad unfair, but don’t take my word for it.
 As a former New York City mayor said in 2006: “The idea of trying to cast blame on President Clinton is just wrong for many, many reasons, not the least of which is I don’t think he deserves it.”
 (Yup, it was Giuliani.)

-Getting sued over false election-fraud claims
+Getting sued over his false election-fraud claims

-Another lesson Giuliani is learning the hard way: Sometimes when you say a company was engaged in election-fraud conspiracy theories seemingly ripped from the TV show Scandal, the company hits back.
-In January, Dominion Voting System filed a $1.3 billion lawsuit against the president’s former lawyer, alleging that his claims — that Dominion was “created in Venezuela at the direction of Hugo Chávez” and “flipped votes from Trump to Biden by running an algorithm that automatically flips all the votes” — amount to defamation.
+One lesson Giuliani is learning the hard way: Sometimes when you say a company was engaged in election-fraud conspiracy theories seemingly ripped from the TV show Scandal, the company hits back.
+In January 2021, Dominion Voting System filed a $1.3 billion lawsuit against the president’s former lawyer, alleging that his claims — that Dominion was “created in Venezuela at the direction of Hugo Chávez” and “flipped votes from Trump to Biden by running an algorithm that automatically flips all the votes” — amount to defamation.
 In its lawsuit, Dominion accused Giuliani of perpetuating a “viral disinformation campaign” that did “unprecedented and irreparable harm” to its reputation and led to harassment and death threats against its employees.

 Waiting to see if he’ll face criminal charges